Charles William Meredith van de Velde

-Charles William Meredith van de Velde (born December 4, 1818 in Leeuwarden, died 20 March 1898 in Menton) was a Dutch lieutenant-at-sea second class, painter, cartographer, honorary member of the Red Cross and missionary.
+Charles William Meredith van de Velde (4 December 1818 in Leeuwarden – 20 March 1898 in Menton) was a Dutch lieutenant-at-sea second class, painter, cartographer, honorary member of the Red Cross and missionary.

 Van der Velde attended the Naval Academy in Medemblik and became Lieutenant-sea second class.
-From 1830-1841 he worked at the topographical office in modern-day Jakarta where he eventually became director.
+From 1830 to 1841 he worked at the topographical office in modern-day Jakarta where he eventually became director.
 In 1844 he had to return to Europe for health reasons, where he carried out cartographic, geographic and ethnographic work and was also employed as a draftsman, and missionary nurse.
 In 1844, on his return to Europe, he visited Ceylon, the Transvaal and Cape of Good Hope, where he supported the work of missions and for his services provided to French ships, was awarded a Legion of Honour.

 Palestine

 In 1851 Van de Velde visited Palestine, where he carried out various surveys, drawings, paintings and around one hundred watercolours for postcards.
 After his trip, he held lectures on Palestine in Geneva and Lausanne.